replicatedhq/help-center/content/docs/kubernetes/packaging-an-application/support-bundle.md

 In addition to the [default support files](/docs/kubernetes/packaging-an-application/support-bundle/#default-support-files) included in the support bundle, addtional files can be included by configuring a [custom troubleshoot spec](/docs/troubleshoot/collectors/overview) for the desired app channel.
 This custom troubleshoot spec will be included with the default replicated specs when a support bundle is generated.

-{{< linked_headline "Excluding Logs From Support Bundles" >}}

-If a pod's logs may contain sensitive information or are simply large and not useful for your debugging processes, you can exclude that pod's logs from support bundles.
-To do this, add the label `com.replicated.excludelogs=true` to the pod in question.

 {{< linked_headline "Default Support Files" >}}

 By default the Support Bundle will include the following files: